Aave v4 integration

 vaultBTC

-- ERC-20, 8 decimals, matching Bitcoin's satoshi precision.
-1
+- ERC-20-compatible, 8 decimals.
+Matches Bitcoin's satoshi precision: 1

-vaultBTC= 1 BTC = 100,000,000 satoshis. - Mint and burn only.
+vaultBTC= 1 BTC, and its smallest unit (10⁻⁸vaultBTC) equals one satoshi. - Mint and burn only.

 vaultBTCin circulation equals the BTC actively backing lending positions through the adapter. - Transfer-restricted.